HomeCurated VLOGLa Raza Magazine: Covering the Chicano Movement from the Inside Out

 📸 Shaping a Narrative of Resistance

-In East Los Angeles during the late 1960s and ’70s, a group of young Chicano activists turned writing, photography, and art into tools for resistance.
-Their platform: La Raza, a bilingual newspaper-turned-magazine that became one of the Chicano Movement’s most vital media voices.
-Through its pages, they documented daily life, injustice, and protest—crafting a visual and narrative language that gave power to their communities and visibility to their struggles.
+In East Los Angeles during the late 1960s and 1970s, young Chicano activists turned writing, photography, and graphic art into instruments of resistance.
+Their platform was La Raza, a bilingual newspaper that later became a magazine and one of the most influential media voices of the Chicano Movement.

 Humble Beginnings